 - To assemble the gyozas, hold a gyoza skin in the palm of your hand and add a teaspoon of the filling.
 Wet the edges with a little water using your fingertip and seal the gyoza, pinching along the edges to create a pleated effect.

-- Make the dipping sauce by combining the soy sauce and sweet chilli sauce, then place in a bowl and serve with the gyozas.
+- Make the dipping sauce by combining the soy sauce and sweet chilli sauce, then place in a small bowl and serve with the gyozas.

 Porc gyoza with soy and sweet chilli sauce